alexKleider/debk/README.rst

 different way: this is only suitable for use by those who understand the fundamentals of double entry book keeping.

+Yet to be implemented is a method of 'closing the books,' that is to say there is no accounting cycle concept as of yet.

 ************
 Installation
 ************